omltcat/turbulent-flow/paper/paper.md

 Not only the model itself is more computationally expensive, but there exists a compounding issue with the initiation of the simulation.

 Unlike RANS that can be described by a few parameters, to utilize LES in any practical manner, there must already exist a realistic enough turbulent flow field running in the simulation.
-To reach such a state, either prior simulations are needed (more expensive) or a suitable inlet condition must be synthesized.
+To reach such a state, either prior simulations with longer time and larger field for the turbulent flow to develop are needed (more expensive), or a suitable inlet condition must be synthesized.
 @Poletto:2013 proposed one such method by generation synthetic eddies (many small circular flows) to mimic a turbulent flow.
 Compared to previous proposals, such as random fluctuations, this method is divergence free and closer to the actual turbulent flow.

-`SynthEddy` is an implementation of this method in Python, combined with recent work by Nikita Holyev in this topic.
+`SynthEddy` is an implementation of this method in Python, combined with recent work by Nikita Holyev in this topic. [@Holyev:2024]
-It models turbulent flow fields consists of synthetic eddies of various sizes and intensities, flowing from inlet to outlet with a uniform or non-uniform mean velocity.
+It models turbulent flow fields consisting of synthetic eddies of various sizes and intensities, flowing from inlet to outlet with a uniform or non-uniform mean velocity.
 This physical system is shown in \autoref{fig:PS}.
-User can generate turbulent flow and query velocity field to be used in both turbulent research and as IC/BC for CFD simulations.
+The user can generate turbulent flow and query the velocity field to be used in both turbulent research and as IC/BC for CFD simulations.

 ![Physical system\label{fig:PS}](PS.png)